 In addition, Emilie works with somatic therapeutic techniques that can be integrated into systemic and experiential approaches to facilitate awareness, empathy and mindful communication.
 She has extensive training in Bio-Energetics, Sensorimotor Psychotherapy, and Mindfulness-Based Stress Reduction, and is skilled in their application to children and adolescents as well as adults.

 Emilie applies the latest neuroscientific research about emotional regulation and attachment to reduce individual distress and improve relationships by changing how children and adults manage their emotions and interact with each other.
 She is a registered facilitator for the Circle of Security, a video-based parent-child intervention that aims to support parents in meeting their children’s emotional needs and reduce family stress as well as children’s negative behaviors.
 Emilie has also completed the advanced training in Emotionally Focused couple’s Therapy (EFT), another approach based on cutting edge neuroscientific understandings of emotion, which aims to decrease defensive interactions while deepening the connection between partners.
-Her post-graduate training as a sex therapist allows her to address the full range of emotional and sexual intimacy issues a couple might encounter.
+As an AASECT certified sex therapist, she is able to adress the whole range of emotional and sexual intimacy issues partners might encounter.

 Masters Philosophy and History of Medicine, Cambridge University, UK (1993)